Astronomy

 Grading Mode: Standard Letter, Pass/No Pass

 An introduction to the methods and techniques of observational astronomy, telescope principles, and operations as applied to public viewing of astronomical phenomena.
 This course is designed for students to operate the telescopes and assist the public in observing objects in the night sky.
 May include field trips to nearby observatories, planetaria, and public science facilities.
-May be taken for grades or on a pass-no pass basis.
+Graded or Pass/No Pass option.

 Catalog Program Pages Referencing ASTR A110